LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 ls as well will need r-x instead of r-- to work properly.
 A directory can still have just read and just write, but commands will not work as intended.
 You can still use `ls` on a directory with r--, but since -x is what gives the ability to search inside `ls -l` half completes the job.
-This is because `ls -l` requires execution privileges to go to inodes inside the dentry list.
+This is because `ls -l` requires execution privileges to look at the inodes inside the dentry list.
 As a result, without +x permissions `ls -l` lists files by name, but doesn't show the file info.
 What does work with solely r-- is tab completion since that just needs to look at the entry list.
 Writing permission will always need execution permissions as the entry table can not be modified without executable permissions.